callistoprime/brz-defs/README.md

 I will note in the comments at the top of each file any applicable caveats.

+## Why is this repository archived?

+GitHub free account restrictions offer no other way to restrict issues and pull requests.
+Also to forcibly set expectations around the lack of urgency I have for this work.

 ## Why are you doing this?

 Kouki's code is more complex and the first generation of Zenki tuners seem to have moved on to other projects rather than decode it.
 The final era of Zenki ECU software works acceptably on Kouki cars, but the most popular tunes aren't a strict improvement out of the box like they were in the Zenki era, when installing K-series software on a B-series care made it a better vehicle.